 Nannying ca. 1900

-White workers' unions usually didn't let black people join, and white owners often used black workers as strike-breakers or paid them lower wages, black people started their own unions, or joined new unions like the STFU, the Southern Tenant Farmers Union, that had both white and black members.
+White workers' unions usually didn't let black people join, and white owners often used black workers as strike-breakers or paid them lower wages.
+So black people started their own unions, or joined new unions like the STFU, the Southern Tenant Farmers Union, that had both white and black members.
 These helped black people to get better pay and better working arrangements.

 About fifty years later, though, in 1910, the cotton was ruined by a kind of insect called a boll weevil.
 A lot of sharecroppers were starving from not having enough cotton to sell for food.
 Besides, it was getting cheaper to raise cotton using machines instead of people.
 So a lot more people decided to leave the South and go north to work.
 Because white people wouldn't hire them for any good jobs, they still worked mostly as servants - as nannies, or cooks, or taking care of sick people - or in hard, dirty jobs like cleaning streets or building railroads.

 Learn by doing: do some babysitting or cook dinner

 Cool stuff we've been enjoying: Looking for birthday gifts?
 Check out these new Chromebooks - all the computer you need for only $229.00!.
 Then study in peace with these Beats wireless headphones - for the exact same price!
 When you're done, show off your presentation or watch a movie with this excellent smartphone projector for only $39.99!